 No, not anymore.
 A few years ago, the state capped non-economic damages in medical malpractice cases, but the Georgia Supreme Court declared the law unconstitutional (based on the state constitution).

 Almost all of the time.
 According to the U.S. Bureau of Justice, 93 percent of all medical malpractice claims are resolved through private settlement.
 Health care providers don’t like to go to court, because they consider juries unpredictable and because they don’t want to publicize claims against them.

 The most important decision you are likely to make is your first one – which medical malpractice law firm in Atlanta you will choose to represent you.
-To maximize your chances, you will need to select a law firm with skill, experience, and integrity. is a fully accredited member of the Better Business Bureau with a BBB Rating of A+.
+To maximize your chances, you will need to select a law firm with skill, experience, and integrity.
+We stand apart from other medical negligence law firms because we are a fully accredited member of the Better Business Bureau with a BBB Rating of A+.
 Our Atlanta medical malpractice lawyers are not afraid to stand up to hospitals and giant insurance companies.Contact Us Today for a Free Initial Consultation

 With five medical negligence attorneys and multiple locations throughout Atlanta, Alpharetta, Athens, Cumming, Duluth, Lawrenceville, Sandy Springs, and Gainesville, we are small enough to offer you personal attention, yet large enough to possess the resources that a one-man law office simply cannot offer.
 For a free, no-obligation evaluation of your case, call us at (855) GA-INJURY or 404-991-5950 ; otherwise, fill out our online contact form so that we can schedule an appointment to meet.